OgeonX-Ai/kim-ai-voice-demo/README.md

 # 🔊 Real-Time AI Voice Demo (Web + Mobile)

 A clean demonstration of real-time AI voice workflows using ElevenLabs, speech-to-text, text-to-speech, and a lightweight frontend hosted on GitHub Pages.
-This project also acts as a portfolio showcase for Azure, DevOps, and AI integration work.
+It also shows how to mask affiliate URLs with a GitHub Pages redirect.

 ---